distortedfusion/blade-components/docs/10-components/stack.md

 </x-stack>
 ```

-This can visually be reversed where each element is overlapped by the previous element in the DOM order by supplying the `reverse` attribute.
+To visually reverse this, where each element is overlapped by the previous one, add the `reverse` attribute.

 > [!NOTE]
-> Supplying the `reverse` attribute doesn't alter the DOM order, it only reverses the displayed order of the child elements.
+> The `reverse` attribute doesn't alter the DOM order; it only reverses the displayed order of child elements.

 ```blade-component-code